-Electroplated tools are basic tools for any CNC machinist that works in marble and stone.
-An electroplated tool is made of a steel core covered with diamonds.
-Diamonds (grains of abrasives) are secured to the metal surface by the electroplating process.
+Electroplated tools are of fundamental importance for any CNC machinist who wants to work on marble or stone.
+These tools consist of a steel core covered with abrasive diamond grains bonded to the metal surface via the electroplating process.

 Electroplated tools are often misused